transistorfet/retroverse/README.md

 ethernet interface, a full speed USB port (so 12Mbps I assume is the fastest), a microSD card slot (where I accidentally put the footprint on backwards), and a few headers for external FTDIs, I2C, and SPI device.

+It's called BigBoy because it has the big boy microcontroller in the largest TQPF package available, with a big 4-row DIN41612 connector which was an idea to add an extra row to P1 for the upper data and address signals of a 32-bit system, which is optional (the 4-row connector can be plugged into a 3-row or 4-row backplane).
+I've mostly abandoned this idea in favour of sticking to the standard, and using the A40/MD32 cycle on a 3U system, or perhaps eventually making a 6U system and cards if I want full-sized, higher speed, 32- or 64-bit systems in the future, all while maintaining interoperability with existing used backplanes.
+The logo is of Bronson the Cat who is *such a big boy*

 ![alt text](images/BigBoy-rev.1.jpg "A PCB with blue solder mask and white silkscreen with a large black chip in the centre at a 45 degree angle with the text on it upside down (unintentionally design that way).
 It has a large grep DIN41612 connector on the right side, and a metal-shielded RJ-45 jack and some buttons and LEDs on the left.")
 ![alt text](images/BigBoy-rev.1-assembled.jpg "A PCB with blue solder mask and white silkscreen with a large black chip in the centre at a 45 degree angle with the text on it upside down, plugged into a green backplane with the card sticking upwards.
 A rainbow of others cards can just be seen behind the blue card: red, green, purle, and black from nearest to furthest.")